robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-6-ect-video.md

 Responding consistently to pupil behaviour can be hard in the beginning.
 It can be difficult for teachers to know what they will say and do on the spot.
-Picking one specific response to plan and practise outside of the classroom really helps you to know what to do when you're standing in front of your pupils.
+Picking one specific response to plan and practise outside of the classroom really helps you to know what to do when you’re standing in front of your pupils.
 Plan and practise in advance so you can be consistent in the moment.
 {/details}